Many people think that learning AutoCAD is hard. It’s not. Yes, there are many things to learn. But using AutoCAD is not difficult.

 You can use noun-verb or verb-noun selection to modify objects.
 But (I think) the default is verb-noun selection, contrary to Windows default: noun-verb selection.

 6. Annotation and Styles

-If you work in a company that has establish a drawing standard, you might not need to set styles any more.
-Simply use a template that already has all the styles, then use it.
+If you work in a company that has to establish a drawing standard, you might not need to set styles anymore.
+Just use a template that already has all the styles, then use it.